awlondon/FFT-SKG-AGI/README.md

 # FFT-SKG-AGI

-Symbolic cognition engine generating glyphs and FFT based representations for tokens.
-The project assigns unique glyphs to input text, expands semantic adjacents and produces audio and image FFTs for later visualization.
+FFT-SKG-AGI is a symbolic cognition engine that assigns a glyph to every token and generates multimodal representations.
+Tokens are expanded with semantic adjacents (using GPT or an offline lookup) and the resulting glyph data drives text‑to‑speech, FFT analysis and image search.

 ```
  +-------+        +---------------+        +-------------+